princesapkota/extraction/README.md

 # extraction
 python| pandas| PostgreSQL
-extraction.py extracts certain data from a dummy html file i created and exports it into a json file , then voterlist.py inserts said json file into a db table
+extraction.py extracts certain data from a dummy html file i created and exports it into a json file , then a seperate code is written in another scripts which reads the said json file and inserts the data in postgreSQL